Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Realizing isometries in quadratic spaces

 The \emph{Witt index} of a quadratic form $q$ is the largest integer $m$ such that $q$ has a decomposition with $\rho^m_m$ (as in \Cref{eq:2m hyp form}) as a summand.

 \begin{proposition}\cite[Proposition 11.9]{Bayer-Fluckinger} Suppose that $k$ is a global field, $F(x) =f(x)\cdot f_0(x)\in k[x]$ is the product of an irreducible polynomial $f$ of type 1 and a degree 2 polynomial $f_0$ of type 0.
 Let $q$ be a quadratic form of even rank with $\rank(q)=\deg(F)=\deg(f)+2$.
-The quadratic space $(V,q)$ has an isometry with minimal polynomial $F$ if and only if the following conditions are satisfied: \begin{enumerate}[left=10pt] \item[(i)] the signature condition holds \item[(ii)] if $\nu$ is a finite place of $k$ where $f\in k_\nu[x]$ is hyperbolic, then the Witt index of $q$ defined over $k_\nu$ is $\geq \frac{1}{2}\deg(f)$. \end{enumerate} \end{proposition}
+The quadratic space $(V,q)$ has an isometry with characteristic polynomial $F$ if and only if the following conditions are satisfied: \begin{enumerate}[left=10pt] \item[(i)] the signature condition holds \item[(ii)] if $\nu$ is a finite place of $k$ where $f\in k_\nu[x]$ is hyperbolic, then the Witt index of $q$ defined over $k_\nu$ is $\geq \frac{1}{2}\deg(f)$. \end{enumerate} \end{proposition}

 \begin{proposition}\cite[Proposition 11.2]{Bayer-Fluckinger} Suppose that $k$ is a global field, $F(x)=f(x)\cdot f_0(x)\in k[x]$ is the product of an irreducible polynomial $f$ of type 1 and a polynomial $f_0$ of type 0 having $\deg(f_0)\geq 3$.
-Let $q$ be a quadratic form of odd dimension with $\dim(q)=\deg(F)$.
-The quadratic space $(V,q)$ has an isometry with minimal polynomial $F$ if and only if the signature condition is satisfied. \end{proposition}
+Let $q$ be a quadratic form with $\rank(q)=\deg(F)$.
+The quadratic space $(V,q)$ has an isometry with characteristic polynomial $F$ if and only if the signature condition is satisfied. \end{proposition}